Kaltsoon/data-management-and-databases/exercises/physical-design-exercises.md

 4. Verify that your integrity constraints don't allow inserting invalid rows.
 That is, execute inserts with invalid column values and make sure that inserts don't succeed.
 5. Create a database diagram in the SQL Server Management Studio on the database tables.
 Include a screenshot of the diagram to the Moodle submission.

+> [!TIP]
+> Here are some tips:
+> 1. Create one table at a time.
+If table has a foreign key, you need to create the referenced table first.
+> 2. If you have created a table and need to modify its columns, the easiest way is to drop the table first using the `DROP TABLE NameOfTable` statement and create the table again.

 ## ⭐ Bonus task

 1. Write a query that displays a list of riders (riderId, givenName, familyName) who have finished a certain brevet.